perryrjohnson/Bird_DS/Application/README.md

 # Overview

+Dash web-app that powers [NestGenerator.com](http://www.nestgenerator.com).
+The [app.py](https://github.com/perryrjohnson/Bird_DS/blob/master/Application/app.py) file contains the code for creating the web HTML layout and underlying calculations used to classify scooter's into nests.
+It then makes new nest location recommendations for the non-nest scooters which are generated from geolocation clustering.

 ## Structure (not found on Github due to size restrictions)

 * 'models' - The Pickled random forest models used in the web-application are too large for Github upload